-- USB document cameras - these overhead cameras can be pointed to a desktop to capture the output of pen on paper or can be used for small demonstration purposes or for display of artifacts.
+- USB document cameras - these overhead cameras can be pointed to a desktop to capture the output of pen on paper, can be used for small demonstration purposes, or for display of artifacts.

 - Wacom tablets - these digital writing tablets can be used to meet writing, annotation or artistic needs.

 Equipment loans can be requested online.
 Stock is limited and requests will be fulfilled by approval of the Dean of Faculty’s office.
-Supply chain issues may impact availability of some items.
-The pool will be replenished as new stock arrives.
-Equipment may be borrowed by up to a full Mod with the option to renew for Mod 2.
+Equipment may be borrowed for the length of Mod 1 with the option to renew for Mod 2.

 When possible, we have worked with software vendors to convert campus licenses to site licenses that allow installation of software on personal computers for student use.
-SPSS, Mathematica and MATLAB are available to current students, faculty and staff through our site license agreement.
-To request access, please submit the academic software for home use request form.
+SPSS, Mathematica, MATLAB, STATA SE and Adobe are available to current students, faculty and staff through our site license agreement.
+Our license allows Adobe to be downloaded on personal computers.
+Faculty, staff and students who need access to other academic software for home use are asked to submit the Academic software for home use request form..